VHS Revival drags you through a hedge maze of cinematic despair

 Jack Torrance – Good.
 I want you to like it here.
 I wish we could stay here forever.

 Perhaps the most recurrent theme in The Shining is that of being trapped in a maze, which ultimately proves to be the centrepiece of the entire movie.
-When Wendy and Danny are given the tour of the kitchens by fellow ‘shiner’ Hallorann (Scatman Crothers), the timid mother jokes that she would need a trail of breadcrumbs to find her way out, a comment that Danny picks up on and utilises during the movie’s maze-bound climax when he lays false tracks for his pursuing father, resulting in one of the most shocking and iconic images in the entire genre.
+When Wendy and Danny are given the tour of the kitchens by fellow ‘shiner’ Hallorann, the timid mother jokes that she would need a trail of breadcrumbs to find her way out, a comment that Danny picks up on and utilises during the movie’s maze-bound climax when he lays false tracks for his pursuing father, resulting in one of the most shocking and iconic images in the entire genre.
 Hallorann is the calming presence in a movie fraught with tension until ruthlessly hacked down by a marauding Jack, but his role was almost very different.
 A leaked treatment actually saw Jack killed by Wendy in the third act, only for Halloran to become the film’s big twist by also becoming possessed by the hotel and picking up where Jack left off.
 Personally, I’m glad they ditched the idea.
 The fact that only Jack succumbs to the hotel’s immoral persuasions makes everything just a little more ambiguous.
 Less like a standard possession story.

-The sense that we are trapped in a perpetual maze is key to the movie’s overwhelming sense of claustrophobia and isolation, a fact punctuated by an image of Jack peering over a model of the aptly named Overlook, one which transitions seamlessly into an overhead image of Wendy and Danny exploring the real thing.
+The sense that we are trapped in a perpetual maze is key to The Shining‘s overwhelming sense of claustrophobia and isolation, a fact punctuated by an image of Jack peering over a model of the aptly named Overlook, one which transitions seamlessly into an overhead image of Wendy and Danny exploring the real thing.
 Here, our maniacal patriarch becomes the leering overlord of the hotel’s evil intentions.
 The design of the hotel’s carpet is a maze within itself, while Danny’s iconic journey through the corridors on his tricycle sees him wander as if deep into a forest, the sobering sight of the hotel’s resident twins, hacked to pieces in subliminal flashes, the only thing preventing him from wandering deeper.
 It’s all a rich and detailed tapestry, an almost kaleidoscopic experience that imprisons the mind and soul.
 When consuming The Shining I often feel like I’m frozen in time, like I can’t catch my breath to call out for help.
 It leaves you feeling ineffectual for 166 untraceable minutes, and it is utterly devastating.

 Grady Twins – Hello, Danny.
 Come and play with us.
 Come and play with us, Danny.
 Forever… and ever… and ever.

 Sound, as in the changing tone of Danny’s wheels on carpet and wood, is also a vital element in creating a knife-edge tension.
 Early on, we have the mildly disquieting sound of Jack’s ball echoing through the giant space of his writing quarters, its disturbance growing in correlation with the ferocity of his throws — a not so subtle sign of his deteriorating sanity.
 We hear the sound of Jack hammering at the keys as he types out his infamous ‘All work and no play makes Jack a dull boy’, another revelation that strikes you down where you stand.
-The movie’s score, all doom-laden brass and shrieking synthesizers, further characterises the entity that is the Overlook, playing your nervous system in violent flashes, playing your spine with the excruciating vigour of a master cellist with a rusty bow.
+The movie’s score, all doom-laden brass and shrieking synthesizers, further characterises the entity that is the Overlook, playing your nervous system with the excruciating vigour of a master cellist with a rusty bow.
 The movie’s score was composed by electro innovator Wendy Carlos, who also worked on A Clockwork Orange and Disney’s Tron.
 Her contributions assisting with the development of the Moog synthesizer would earn her three Grammy Awards, and The Shining is arguably her finest cinematic achievement.

 And so we arrive back at that notion of inevitability, and the sense that Jack is doomed from the very outset.
 There are scenes in The Shining, as when Wendy and Danny sit watching television, that are distinctly photographic, and the fate of our characters seems just as static and unwavering, as if they were captured in a moment that is destined to last forever.
 Fittingly, for the movie’s closing shot, that is exactly where Jack ends up, framed in a photograph as if banished to the annals of Overlook folklore, a place where his perpetual grin seems right at home.